joelparkerhenderson/strategic-balanced-scorecard/README.md

 <h2><a name="introduction">Introduction</a></h2>

-The Strategic Balanced Scorecard is simple "4 box" approach to business planning.
+The Strategic Balanced Scorecard is direct approach to business planning, including goals, objectives and key results (OKRs), and key performance indicators (KPIs).

-The four boxes:

-1. Financial Stewardship
-2. Internal Processes
-3. External Relations
-4. Learning & Growth

-This scorecard is essentially also known as a third-generation balanced scorecore, with some changes that help our teams with our kinds of projects.
+This scorecard is much like on third-generation balanced scorecore.
+We have with some changes that help our teams with our kinds of projects.
 Adjust as you like for your own goals.

 <h2><a name="how">How to create a Strategic Balanced Scorecard</a></h2>